arly-0/squacker-client/README.md

 As a result, an idea of Squacker - web application to keep lap times in a convenient way - came up.

 ### Tech
-- MERN (Mongo, Express, React, Node) stack
-- AWS Elastic Beanstalk
+- React
-- AWS CodePipeline
+- Bootstrap
+- Redux & Redux Toolkit
+- Jest & Karma
 - Azure Static Apps